 Please note RUSSLAND RD – CLOSED APPROX DEC 4-18

 Russland Rd will be closed starting next Monday (Dec 4th) for two weeks from Garland Rd to Limoges Rd.
 Please check into alternate routes if you are planning to use this route to get to the forest for the Poker Run.

 New – Sign our wall of honour!
 Who are YOU running for?

 Add their names to our wall of honour (Either survivors, or in memory of those we have lost)

 Have a fun day, get to know new people and help us raise money for cancer in memory of one of our club founders, Anne Melrose.
-Sadly, Anne died from cancer in summer of 2015.
 Her important contributions to the club will not be forgotten and she is very much missed.
 Without the people who took the time and effort to build the club in the beginning, Mush Larose would not be the great group of people it is today.
-Anne’s dedication, enthusiasm, friendliness and helpful advice was invaluable to many of us who came in knowing next to nothing about dog sledding and have since grown to love it and are now passing on what she taught us.
-The sledding club was very important to Anne and she expressed her wish before she died that she hoped that the club would continue to exist in the future.
-In her memory, we named this event after her.
+Anne’s dedication, enthusiasm, friendliness and helpful advice was invaluable to many of us who came in knowing next to nothing about dog sledding and have since grown to love it.

 How does a poker run work?

 We encourage everyone to give generously to a cause close to our hearts, and have fun learning with our dogs and friends.
+And remember those dear to us!
 Thanks Anne – for all you have done for us!